About that “Not Secure” Website Warning

 The Sprocket Report

-Have you lately read news reports stating that on October 1 websites without an SSL certificate will be labeled “Not Secure?”
+Have you been seeing news reports stating that as of October 1, 2017 websites without an SSL certificate are labeled “Not Secure?”
 You may be wondering what this means to you, both as a business manager and as a consumer.

 Let’s start with a short history: As we all know, there are bad people on the internet trying to steal our data.
 Websites speak a language called Hypertext Transfer Protocol(HTTP) which bad people can listen in on.
 So the tech world came up with Secure Sockets Layer, now Transport Layer Security, to prevent the bad people from listening in (HTTPS).
 The HTTPS connection has long been used for credit card information, but the tech world wants to protect ALL of your data.
 The momentum now is to encrypt every page of every website.